 The Report to the President on Enhancing the Resilience of the Internet and Communications Ecosystem Against Botnets and Other Automated, Distributed Threats represents the output of the yearlong effort launched by the Executive Order.
 It lists five complementary goals that would improve the resilience of the Internet ecosystem, as well as more than two dozen suggested actions that key stakeholders can take to achieve those goals.

 In November 2018, the Departments released the initial Botnet Road Map, a tool that outlines the building blocks to a more secure, resilient digital ecosystem, and includes input from industry, government, and civil society experts from across the digital environment.
-The Departments will submit a status update to the White House to follow up on the Road Map.
+In July 2020, the Departments submitted an update to the White House highlighting more than 50 activities led by industry and government that demonstrate progress in the drive to counter botnet threats.